-An exponential trend model, based on the seven policy years from 2000 through 2006 inclusive, was selected for use in this filing as the measure of historical medical severity ratio trend.
-This model gives significant credence to changes in policy year loss ratios seen in recent years in Pennsylvania.

-For this filing, this trend model produces an effective trend model in which on-level medical severity ratios are increasing at a rate of approximately +5.8 percent per year.
+Exponential trend models based on the seven policy years from 2001 through 2007 inclusive and the six policy years ending with 2006 were separately applied to medical claim severity, and the average of those two calculations was selected for use in this filing.
+This approach produces an effective trend model in which on-level medical severity ratios are increasing at a rate of +5.72 percent per year.
 The same claim frequency trend as was used for indemnity benefits has been applied to medical losses.